Chicago Wrongful Death Attorney

 While some exceptions apply, most wrongful death accident lawsuits must be filed within two years of the victim’s death.
 If you are considering filing a wrongful death action, however, do not delay.
 These complicated lawsuits take time to develop.
 The sooner an attorney can begin working on a case, the better.

-How Do You Prove a Wrongful Death Claim in Illinois?
+How Do You Prove a Wrongful Death Claim in Chicago?

 Establishing an Illinois wrongful death lawsuit is similar to proving a personal injury claim in Illinois.
 You must meet four elements: